 - Do you really need a pump or are you heading to a frequented spot where you will find pumps every second meter?

-Just question everything you put in the suitcase and keep it out if you can easily to without, find an alternative on the spot.
-Aside of sport equipment, always keep in mind the following to pack light:
+Just question everything you put in the suitcase and keep it out if you can easily too without, find an alternative on the spot.
+Aside from sports equipment, always keep in mind the following to pack light:

-- Invest in a light but resistant suitcase.
+- Invest in a light but a resistant suitcase.

 - Take a suitcase of the right size.
 It should contain everything and let a little space for souvenirs.

 - If you are staying in a hotel, do not pack beach towels.
 You will find what you need there.

 - Limit the quantity of clothes.
 If you are heading to a beach holiday, you’ll spend most of your time in boardshorts/bikini.
 We usually take one formal outfit to go out, some beachwear, several light t-shirts/tops and a pullover/jacket that we are wearing on the plane.

 - Limit the quantity of sanity products; you can buy what’s needed at your destination.